 - Right to data portability.
 This means that you have the right to receive your data in the form of a computer file

 - Right to issue a complaint with the supervisory authority, the Dutch Data Protection Authority

 - Right to withdraw the given consent.
 There may be circumstances in which we can not (completely) meet your request, for example if we are obliged to process or store your data due to legal obligations.

-Our website uses only technical and functional cookies.
-And analytical cookies that do not infringe your privacy.
-A cookie is a small text file that is stored on your computer, tablet or smartphone when you first visit our website.
-The cookies we use are necessary for the technical operation of the website and your ease of use.
-They ensure that the website works properly and for example remember your preferred settings. through this we are also able to update our website.
-You can opt out of cookies by setting your internet browser so that it does not store cookies anymore.
-In addition, you can also have all previously stored data deleted through your browser’s settings.
+Our website only uses technical and functional cookies.
+And also analytical cookies that do not infringe on your privacy.
+A cookie is a small text file that is placed on your computer, tablet or smartphone when you visit our website.
+The cookies we use are necessary for the technical operation and usability of the website.
+They ensure that the website works properly and, for example, they remember your preferred settings.
+We can also optimize our website with this.
+You can opt out of cookies by adjusting the settings of your internet browser so that it no longer stores cookies.
+In addition you can also delete all information previously saved via the settings ofyour browser.

-On this site buttons are included to promote or share pages on the social networks Facebook, LinkedIn, Youtube and Twitter.
-These buttons are realized by code that is supplied by the social media platforms themself.
-This code places, among other things, a cookie.
-Read the privacy statement of Facebook, LinkedIn, Youtube and Twitter (which can change regularly) to see what they do with your personal data that they process with this code.
+This site contains buttons to promote or share pages on social networks such as Facebook, LinkedIn and Twitter.
+These buttons are realized by code supplied by Twitter and LinkedIn themselves.
+Among other things, this code places a cookie.
+Read the privacy statements of Facebook, LinkedIn and Twitter (which can change regularly) to see how they handle the processing of your personal data.

 7411 PL Deventer